mtkennerly/kelonio/README.md

   <div style="padding-left: 5px; border-left: 1px solid black;">

-  The Mocha reporter can automatically infer the descriptions from the test names, but you're still free to pass additional descriptions to `record()`.
+  The Mocha reporter can automatically infer the descriptions from the test names, but you're still free to pass additional descriptions to `record()`, such as if one test performs several different measurements.

   Tests: